eoinlarkin/trax/TESTING.md

   * [Resolved Bugs](#resolved-bugs)
   * [Unresolved Bugs](#unresolved-bugs)

-In order to validate the functionilty of the website, Functional and Non-Functional testing was completed.
+In order to validate the functionality of the website, Functional and Non-Functional testing was completed.
 Testing was completed using a manual test approach.

 ## Functionality